CP4SBI: Local Conformal Calibration of Credible Sets in Simulation-Based Inference: Acknowledgements

 \section{Acknowledgements}

 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
-L.M.C.C is grateful for the fellowship provided by São Paulo Research Foundation (FAPESP), grant 2022/08579-7.
-RI is grateful for the financial support of FAPESP (grant 2023/07068-1) and CNPq (grants 422705/2021-7 and 305065/2023-8)
+L.M.C.C is grateful for the fellowship provided by São Paulo Research Foundation (FAPESP), grants 2022/08579-7 and 2025/06168-8.
+PLCR was supported by a national grant managed by the French National Research Agency (Agence Nationale de la Recherche) attributed to the SBI4C project of the MIAI AI Cluster, under the reference ANR-23-IACL-0006.
+RI is grateful for the financial support of FAPESP (grant 2023/07068-1) and CNPq (grants 422705/2021-7 and 305065/2023-8 and 403458/2025-0)